 The examination usually involves two steps:

 Preparation: Usually with the aid of the nurse, your body is draped with a sheet and your feet are placed in stirrups.
-After routinely examining the breasts, abdomen and groin, your physician inspects the outer genitals.
+After routinely examining the breasts, abdomen and groin, your health care provider inspects the outer genitals.
 Because good light is important, a lamp may be used during this inspection.
 Generally, the examiner will place an arm or elbow on your leg or thigh before touching the outer genitals.
 This is to avoid startling you--in which case your genital muscles might involuntarily contract and interfere with the examination.

 The Pap Smear: Named for its developer, Dr. George N. Papanicolau, the Pap test is a simple procedure which detects precancerous cells.
 In other words, the Pap test can warn of cancer even before clinical signs of disease are apparent.